 If anything, the film is about treating people with respect, even those we find decidedly odd.
 Coincidentally, the real event happened in the same year as Harper Lee’s To Kill a Mockingbird was published.

-- Star rating: Four and a half
+- Star rating: Four

 - Cast: Tom Hanks, Mark Rylance.